christophihl/startupengineer/content/_repos/dat_sci_1/02_intro_tv.md

 </section></br>

 ##### 2. Import
-The files are located at `/00_data/01_bike_sales/01_raw_data/`.
+Move your downloaded data files to a folder in your project, e.g. `/00_data/01_raw_data/`.
 To read tha data into R we are going to use the `read_excel()` function from the `readxl` package.
 Take a look at the help site to figure out how to use it.
 Also think about which data we need for our analysis.
 You can ignore the default arguments (the arguments which equal already a value) for now.
 Don't forget to store the data into a named variable.

 <!-- CODE (show) -->
 <pre><code class="r">?read_excel</code></pre>